-52. Education Directly Related to Employment (for heads-of-households with no high school diploma or certificate of high school equivalency)
+52. Education Directly Related to Employment (for heads-of-households without a high school diploma or certificate of high school equivalency)

 For federal data reporting purposes, education directly related to employment is education related to a specific occupation, job or job offer.
 The activity is primarily for adults without a high school diploma or certificate of high school equivalency and includes adult basic education, ESL and, where required as a prerequisite for employment, education leading to a GED certificate or high school equivalency diploma.
-Activities may include vocational educational training that exceeds the 12-month limit.